 Best Creamy Mashed Potatoes (How to Make Mashed Potatoes)

-This recipe is very simple, no-fuss to make – yet loaded with a ton of flavor.
+• This recipe is very simple, no-fuss to make – and yet, it is loaded with a ton of flavor!

-Best of all, no need for any extra calories and fat to be added to this recipe.
+• Best of all, no need for any extra dairy or ingredients to add additional calories and fat to this recipe.

 Best Creamy Mashed Potatoes by 2sistersrecipes.com

-Our recipe for these mashed potatoes is both delicious and light for the entire family to enjoy!
+Our recipe for mashed potatoes is both delicious and light for the entire family to enjoy!

 Best Creamy Mashed Potatoes by 2sistersrecipes.com